Abhinish-Kumar/SystemDesign/LLD/SOLID/1stPrinciple/Chapter2.md

 ---

-I hope this helps you understand the Interface Segregation Principle better!
-If you have any more questions or need further clarification, feel free to ask.

-Source: Conversation with Copilot, 12/10/2024
 (1) Interface Segregation Principle: Everything You Need to Know - Reflectoring. https://reflectoring.io/interface-segregation-principle/.
 (2) Interface Segregation with Code Examples Explained- Stackify. https://stackify.com/interface-segregation-principle/.
 (3) SOLID Principles Series: Embracing the Interface Segregation Principle .... https://dev.to/ruben_alapont/solid-principles-series-embracing-the-interface-segregation-principle-isp-in-typescript-59n6.